kalebkwok/Video_DataBase_For_AR_Experiment/README.md

 ## Video captures folder Doc purpose:

 In this project, we have a list of video trials from You-jin and Radha’s Augmented reality experiments.
-In order to maintain a well-organized experiment datasets.
-We need to achieve the following things.
+In order to maintain a well-organized experiment datasets,I create this document to track the current process.

+In general, we need to achieve the following things.

 - [x]  Convert all the files from H264 to mp4 for easy use.
 - [ ]  Inspect each videos folder to correctly label each videos(store in Translate)